 - Did you know it only takes an hour and a half to get to Galle from the airport?

-Answers to all of the above questions and many more information that you must know about this beautiful coastal city will be given to you in this article.
+Answers to all of the above questions and much more information that you must know about this beautiful coastal city will be given to you in this article.
 So hang in there?
 This read will be worth it!

 How do you get here?